jltps/WtW-ms3/README.md

 - **Watch Here links** - retrieve the Whatch Here links from the database or ideally from an API.
 In the current version, if the user doesn't insert a correct link when adding a title it will hurt the UX
 - **IMDB links** - retrieve IMDB links from the official API
 - **Upgrade User Authentication** - add more security, password confirmation, more fields like email, profile picture, etc.
+- **Overall UI/UX Fine Tune** - Add more images, transitions, animations, work on the styles and colours
 - **User Profile Page** - where the users can change password, upload own photo, check messages, etc.
 - **Messaging System** - where users can exchange messages with each other and admin
 - **Comments on title cards** - users can add additional comments to the existing recommendation of other users' titles